Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Introduction

 \gls{GAI} can restore video quality after low-rate, lossy compression by applying suitable upscaling techniques, vital in constrained networks that cannot consistently support high-bitrate video streaming.
 Prior work has explored semantic and goal-oriented communication in \gls{ORAN} \cite{strinati2024goal} and applied \gls{GAI} to \gls{UAV} networks \cite{kaleem2024emerging}, but these solutions rely on non-real-time control and lack fine-grained adaptation.
-Motivated by these limitations and the potential of \gls{ORAN}'s fine-grained control capabilities, we explore integrating \gls{ORAN}-based control with \gls{GAI} to enhance video streaming performance over constrained wireless links through semantic communication principles that reduce information redundancy and minimize latency.
-While our method reacts to real-time RAN conditions rather than predicting future states, it is proactive, i.e., rate adaptation is triggered before congestion manifests at the application layer, providing semantic-driven behavioral adjustments for \gls{UE} video transmission based on real-time network feedback.
-Our contributions involve: 1) an ORAN-compliant architecture leveraging MEC and a semantic control channel for proactive video transmission adaptation based on RAN feedback; 2) experimental validation on a live testbed \cite{githubrepo} demonstrating GAI-based quality improvements compared to traditional ABR solutions; and 3) analysis of latency-quality trade-offs in live video streaming scenarios.
+Motivated by these limitations and \gls{ORAN}'s fine-grained control capabilities, we explore integrating \gls{ORAN}-based control with \gls{GAI} to enhance video streaming performance over constrained wireless links by leveraging semantic communication principles that reduce information redundancy and minimize latency.
+While our method reacts to real-time RAN conditions rather than predicting future states, it operates proactively as rate adaptation is triggered ahead of congestion effects visible at higher protocol layers.
+This enables semantic-driven behavioral adjustments for \gls{UE} video transmission based on real-time network feedback.
+Our contributions are: 1) an ORAN-compliant architecture leveraging MEC and a semantic control channel for proactive video transmission adaptation based on RAN feedback, we refer to this as \gls{PCC}; 2) experimental validation on a live testbed \cite{githubrepo} demonstrating GAI-based quality improvements compared to typical \gls{PAA} solutions for feedback-based congestion control; and 3) analysis of latency-quality trade-offs in live video streaming scenarios.

 The remainder of the paper is organized as follows: Section~\ref{sec:system} presents the system architecture, Section~\ref{sec:results} details the experimental setup, Section~\ref{sec:Numerical} provides performance evaluation, and Section~\ref{sec:conclusion} concludes.